 A negative correlation is a relationship between two variables that move in opposite directions.
 In other words, when variable A increases, variable B decreases.
 A negative correlation is also known as an inverse correlation.

 Two variables can have varying strengths of negative correlation.
-The variable A could be strongly negatively correlated with B, and may have a correlation coefficient of -0.9.
-This means that for every change in unit of variable B, variable A experiences a decrease by 0.9.
+The variable A could be strongly negatively correlated with B and may have a correlation coefficient of -0.9.
+This means that for every positive change in unit of variable B, variable A experiences a decrease by 0.9.
 As another example, these variables could also have a weak negative correlation.
 A coefficient of -0.2 means that for every unit change in variable B, variable A experiences a decrease, but only slightly, by 0.2.

-Let’s start with a graph of perfect negative correlation.
+Let’s start with a graph of a perfect negative correlation.
 As you can see in the graph below, the equation of the line is y = -0.8x.
-What that means is if Stock Y is up 1.0%, stock X will be down 0.8%.
-This relationship is perfectly inverse as they always move in opposite directions.
+This means that if Stock Y is up 1.0%, stock X will be down 0.8%.
+This relationship is perfectly inverse, as they always move in opposite directions.
 Learn more about this in CFI’s online financial math course.

-Now let’s look at a graph with perfect positive correlation.
-In the graph below you can that if Stock Y is up 1.0%, Stock X is up 1.6%, and since they move in the same directory every time.
+Now let’s look at a graph with a perfect positive correlation.
+In the graph below you can that if Stock Y is up 1.0%, Stock X is up 1.6%.
 Learn about correlations in CFI’s online financial math course.

 Finally, let’s look at another example, this time of two low correlated assets.
-As you can see, the dots that are very dispersed and none of them lie on the line of best fit.
+As you can see, the dots are very dispersed and none of them lie on the line of best fit.
 For these two stocks, there is almost no correlation between the return of Stock Y and the return of Stock X. The two securities move completely independent of one another.

 The concept of negative correlation is important for investors or analysts who are considering adding new investments to their portfolio.
-When market uncertainty is high, a common consideration is re-balancing portfolios by replacing some securities that have position correlation with those that have a negative correlation.
+When market uncertainty is high, a common consideration is re-balancing portfolios by replacing some securities that have a positive correlation with those that have a negative correlation.